SLS 3D Printing Services

 Our build volume is 160×160×295mm.
 Larger parts can be printed in sections and bonded together.
 For oversized parts, we work with partner facilities offering larger SLS systems.

-Ready for Industrial SLS Printing?
+Ready for SLS Prototyping or Production?

 Upload your file and get tough, support-free nylon parts.
 Production-ready strength with complete design freedom.